Every dog is unique so take the time to think about the factors that would make or break a successful relationship with your new pup.

 A dog’s energy should match what you are able to give it.
 Otherwise, it might make your life together tough and could result in the dog needing to be rehomed.

 Just like with humans, not all dogs act the same.
 If you had a dog growing up and expect all dogs to be just like them, get ready to have your expectations shifted.

 Some dogs are playful, while others can be more relaxed, protective, or aloof.
 This doesn’t mean your dog can’t have multiple facets to their personality, but you should be aware of its temperament before you bring them home.

 An important note: behaviors can be improved with the right training and socialization.
 However, make sure to understand what you’re signing up for and whether you can give your dog the care and attention he or she needs.

 If you think through these basic categories, you’re well on your way to figuring out what kind of dog is right for you.
-Shelters and rescues have all kinds of breeds, sizes and personalities.
+Shelters and rescues have all sorts of breeds, sizes, and personalities.
 Be honest with what you’re looking for, and they’ll be more than happy to help match you with the right pup.